-- Providing evidenced based services for individuals and families with ASD/DD from under-resourced cultural, ethnic, and educational backgrounds
+- Providing evidenced based services for individuals and families with Autism and Developmental Disabilities from under-resourced cultural, ethnic, and educational backgrounds

 - Advocating for systems change

-The LEND program will enroll nine or more long-term trainees and 20 medium-term trainees, either professionals who are finishing or have already finished their professional training, or family members or self-advocates.
+The LEND program will enroll twelve or more full-time/long-term trainees and 20 medium/advanced medium-term trainees, either professionals who are finishing or have already finished their professional training, or family members or self-advocates.

-Professional trainees will represent clinical or school psychology, social work, child psychiatry, developmental pediatrics, speech/language pathology, physical therapy, education including special education, genetics, public health, and nursing.
+Trainees will represent various disciplines including clinical or school psychology, social work, child psychiatry, developmental pediatrics, speech/language pathology, physical therapy, education including special education, genetics, public health, nursing, family members,

 Training those from underrepresented groups, including non-professional family members and persons with disabilities, is a high priority.